 So we all should be aware of the best foods for thyroid patients.
 We should know the best food which can help our thyroid gland to function optimally.
 Especially if you are thyroid patient it is important to know the best foods that should be part of your daily routine to help with your thyroid.

 My goal as a functional medicine practitioner is to provide as many nutrients that we can through food and then use supplements if needed.

-Because when we target a dysfunction in our body with correct foods, we are re-balancing our body with natural enviornment that our body should have been, so the disease balances itself out of our body!
+Because when we target a dysfunction in our body with the correct foods, we are re-balancing our body with the natural environment that our body should have been, so the disease balances itself out of our body!

 Best Foods to eat with Hypothyroidism

 Good News is — Yes there are some “Best Food for Thyroid Patients“.
 Certain foods which when become a part of correct hypothyroidism lifestyle changes can help improve thyroid dysfunction!

 And the next best part of these foods is; they’re not very unique or something, most of them are naturally present in our healthy diets, we just need to modify the amount we comsume!